 Authorized User

 One of the first ways you can build credit requires no work on your part.
 A family member with good credit can add you as an authorized user to their account.
-As an authorized user you receive your own credit card, but it is connected to the main person’s account.
+As an authorized user, you receive your own credit card, but it is connected to the main person’s account.
 You do not even need to use the card to begin building your credit.
 However, you should be careful because if they miss or make late payments, that can negatively affect your credit score too.

 Credit Cards

 If there is no one you can trust to connect to their account, you might want to get a credit card on your own.
-There are a few credit card options that might be ideal for just starting.
+There are a few credit card options that might be ideal for beginners.
 One of the most common types of credit cards for beginners is a secured credit card.
 A secured credit card requires you to put a security deposit that you will get back after you close the account unless you still owe money.
 Student cards and retail credit cards are also easy options to begin your credit journey.
 Every card has different requirements, but you should avoid cards that charge an annual fee, make you pay interest, and require you to have a balance to build credit.

 Loans